-In our project over the past two years, the Association cleaned out all of the common area trunk lines.
+In our 2012-2013 project, the Association cleaned out all of the common area trunk lines.
 Using the clean out boxes at the end of the units, we also cleaned out the common lines running under buildings.
 We did not clean out any private lines, including the portion of lines from units to single tap connections.
 Private lines, including units with single taps, can only be cleaned out from within the units, so Wellington Greens does not have access and therefore cannot perform this work.

 The Board has developed a tentative plan to clean out common area trunk lines on an approximate five year cycle.
 Some lines, due to unique drainage problems or extensive tree roots, may require more frequent clean outs.

-We will be making available to the captains of each court a description of each court’s types of lines.
+We have maps and descriptions of each court’s types of lines.
 This description will identify the single tap units (88 in all), as well as the units with common lines running under buildings.
-This information will also be put on the web site.
-All four courts in the 2015 maintenance plan have common lines under each of their buildings.
-Single tap units should consider cleaning their private lines on a scheduled basis.
+This information is available from the Board through our administrative assistant.
+We cannot put on the web site due to the number of maps involved.